-Gastroenterology is an area of medicine that focuses on the health of the digestive system, or the gastrointestinal (GI) tract.
+Gastroenterology is an area of medicine that focuses on the health of the digestive system, or the gastrointestinal (GI) tract, as well as the liver.
 Gastroenterologists can treat everything from irritable bowel syndrome (IBS) to hepatitis C. Here’s a look at what these specialists do and when you should consider seeing one.

-Although the GI system includes the mouth, these specialists generally don’t provide care or services here.
+Although the GI system includes the mouth, gastroenterologists generally don’t provide care or services for this area.
 Instead, dentists and dental specialists focus on the health of the oral cavity.

-Proctologists also treat diseases of the rectum and anus.
+Gastroenterologists are also different from proctologists, who are specialists who treat diseases of the rectum and anus.

 Gastroenterology is a specialized area of medicine that focuses on the GI tract.
 Some gastroenterologists treat general diseases of the GI.
 Others focus on a particular type of gastroenterology.

 - inflammatory bowel disease, or chronic inflammation of the digestive tract

 - endoscopic surveillance

 - reflux esophagitis, which is commonly due to GERD